Andrii238/Andrii238/README.md

-### Hi, my name is Andrii 👋
+### Hi, I am Andrii 👋

-I am a Ukrainian student studying CS + Math at the University of Chicago.
+🇺🇦 I am a Ukrainian student studying CS + Math at the University of Chicago.

-I spend a lot of time on competitive programming and theory CS research.
-Recently, I've been working with random graph matrices, optimizing combinatorial enumeration in C++, and teaching LLMs to build Factorio factories.
+💻 I spend a lot of time on theoretical CS research and solving interesting technical problems.
+Recently, I have been working with random graph matrices, optimizing combinatorial enumeration in C++, and teaching LLMs to build optimal Factorio layouts.

-I have also spent plenty of hours competing in Google Hash Code, ICPC, and programming olympiads.
+🏆 I have also spent plenty of hours competing in Google Hash Code, ICPC, and other programming olympiads.